guynikan/schepta/packages/factories/vanilla/README.md

 # @schepta/factory-vanilla

-Vanilla JavaScript factory for Spectra.
+Vanilla JavaScript factory for schepta.
 Provides `FormFactory` for rendering forms from JSON schemas without any framework dependencies.

 ## Installation